bspeng922/notes/mongodb_note_day_1.md

 > db.restaurants.find(
    { $or: [ { "cuisine": "Italian" }, { "address.zipcode": "10075" } ] }
 )
+# 1 is used for ascending order while -1 is used for descending order.
 > db.restaurants.find().sort( { "borough": 1, "address.zipcode": 1 } )

 # 更新数据